shyd/STM32CubeF4/Projects/STM32469I_EVAL/Examples/DCMI/DCMI_CaptureMode/readme.txt

 @par Example Description

-This example provides a short description of how to use the DCMI to interface with a camera module to capture continuously camera images in a Camera Frame Buffer (320x240 in RGB565) in external SDRAM and each time a full frame camera image is captured display it on the LCD DSI in ARGB8888 format by a partial refresh in DSI adapted command mode with Tearing Effect by DSI Link in RGB888 format inside DSI packets.
+This example provides a short description of how to use the DCMI to interface with a camera module to capture and display in continuous mode the picture on LCD.

+This example captures continuously camera images in a Camera Frame Buffer (320x240 in RGB565) into external SDRAM.
+Each time a full frame camera image is captured display it on the LCD DSI in ARGB8888 format by a partial refresh in DSI adapted command mode with Tearing Effect by DSI Link in RGB888 format inside DSI packets.
 This use example implements a camera preview mode.